What's the FAFSA?

 4. Contact us

-Talk with a financial planner at IU about the amount you qualify for.
+Talk with a financial planner at Independence University about the amount you qualify for.
 We’ll also find you other potential sources of financial aid.

 5. Research private financial aid options